nielssorensen/OpenEmu-wiki/Beta-Test-Notes.md

 # Known Issues

 Please be aware that currently OpenEmu does not support compressed ROM files, and that not all imported ROMs may have artwork associated with them on archive.vg.
 An internet connection is required to download artwork and game metadata.
-Additionally, game library organization (found in preferences) is currently non-functioning.

 # Other major known issues in this release: